Freizeitler/assembleHTML/README.md

 ##### Additional notes
 - You shouldn't use camel-case naming for handlebars or filenames, because in some cases it confuses the assembler engine.

+### To Do:
+- Don't use concatenated css and js files.
+Set up dynamic asset loading for http2 support.